Google shows off virtual reality collaboration with GoPro

-SAN FRANCISCO Action camera maker GoPro Inc (GPRO.O) and Google Inc (GOOGL.O) introduced a virtual reality system using 16 cameras and Google software, sending GoPro shares up nearly 7 percent on Thursday.
+SAN FRANCISCO Action camera maker GoPro Inc and Google Inc introduced a virtual reality system using 16 cameras and Google software, sending GoPro shares up nearly 7 percent on Thursday.

 GoPro's helmet- and body-mounted video cameras are popular with adventure sports enthusiasts, and the new GoPro system will use Google’s new Jump technology to help create a 360 degree view.